Deck Framing (2)

 Deck Framing Elevation

-Ledger board with the first joist attached and supported by a temporary brace
+End joist attached to the ledger supported by a temporary base

 Attach another outer joist on the other side of the ledger using the same technique described above.
 Remember to crown all framing members (ledgers, joists, etc.).
 Using the remaining "straight" 2x8 (51 x 203 mm), cut it to the same length as the ledger, and nail it to the side ends of the previous two joists.
 This framing member is called the band board or rim joist.
 Nail an additional 2x8 to it to make it a double 2x8 beam.